 Once you’ve got your 9 square up on your wall, use sticky notes to rank your ideas in terms of how happy they would make you and how easy they would be to execute.
 Read this post for more details on how to use the 9 square so that you can get the most from the exercise.

 It was a very interesting exercise to realize that the things that would make me happiest were not always the ones I thought.
 For example, “vacation on a house boat” has been on my list for a while, but fell in the bottom 30% of things that would make me happy.
-“Make a million dollars” which seems so wonderful did not happen to land in the top 30%.
+“Make a million dollars” which seems so wonderful did not come out on top either.

 I love the 9 square exercise because it really brings a lot of insight into what actions will have the biggest impact when you have so many ideas and not enough time.